Thermal Physics

 Grand Canonical Ensemble: Each microstate with a particular energy is not equally probable

-- Chemical potential, $mu$, tells how much energy is needed to add/create a particle to the system
+, tells how much energy is needed to add/create a particle to the system - Heat and particles can be exchanged

 -